 Like most things in business, you can either reach out and take what you want or you can sit back and attract your opportunities towards you.

 Now, while applying is the most reliable way to appear on the show, you can also just be directly invited by Shark Tank producers without applying.
 Of course, only a few companies every season get picked this way, but it does happen.

 So how does it work?

 Shark Tank casting producers are actually always checking out what new companies are being launched on crowdfunding sites like Kickstarter and Indiegogo.
 They also monitor trade shows as well.
+They’re even Etsy sellers who appear on the show.
 So if you’re lucky, you can actually end up with an offer from a producer to appear on the show.